 Next, let's examine the effect of noise on learning.
 Fig. 8(b) depicts the learning rates on input (with referential uncertainty), with and without noise.
-The curves show that noise has a constant (though minimal) effect on the learning rates: even in the presence of a high rate of noise in the input (20%), the model learns the meaning of most words.
+The curves show that noise has a constant (though minimal) effect on the learning rates: Even in the presence of a substantial rate of noise in the input (20% of the pairs are noisy), the model learns the meaning of most words.
 Moreover, the difference in the learning rates in the absence and presence of noise is not substantial, reinforcing the robustness of the probabilistic model.

 We observe that the adverse effect of referential uncertainty on word learning is much more pronounced than that of noise.
 This difference can be attributed to a corresponding difference in the proportions of uncertainty and noise in our data.
 On average, each utterance is paired with 78% irrelevant meaning symbols, whereas only 20% of our input pairs are noisy, and even these are missing only one meaning symbol.
-We believe this difference is justified since it is much more likely that the learner/child perceives aspects of a scene that are irrelevant to the corresponding utterance, as opposed to not being able to observe or conceptualize the meaning of a word from the utterance.
+Although these precise proportions are arbitrary, we believe the difference in them is justified since it is much more likely that the learner/ child perceives aspects of a scene that are irrelevant to the corresponding utterance, as opposed to not being able to observe or conceptualize the meaning of a word from the utterance.

-Overall, our model is robust to noise and referential uncertainty in the input, but learning gets slower with data that contains these.
-The observed patterns suggest that cleaner data makes word learning easier.
-These results are consistent with the findings of Brent and Siskind (2001) that children's access to words in isolation (used with their referents specified clearly and unambiguously) helps them acquire the words faster.
-Psycholinguistic studies have shown that the socioeconomic and literacy status of mothers affect the quantity and the properties of the mothers' speech directed to their children (Schachter, 1979; Ninio, 1980; Pan et al., 2005), and this in turn affects the pattern of vocabulary production in the children.
+Overall, our model is robust to noise and referential uncertainty in the input, but learning gets slower with data that contain these.
+The observed patterns suggest that cleaner data make word learning easier.
+These results are consistent with the findings of Brent and Sis-kind (2001) that children's access to words in isolation (used with their referents specified clearly and unambiguously) helps them acquire the words faster.
+Psycholinguistic studies have shown that the socioeconomic and literacy status of mothers affects the quantity and the properties of the mothers' speech directed to their children (Ninio, 1980; Pan et al., 2005; Schachter, 1979), and this in turn affects the pattern of vocabulary production in the children.
 For example, Pan et al.'s experiments show that nonverbal input (e.g., pointing) has a positive effect on children's vocabulary growth, reinforcing that cleaner data (with less referential uncertainty) accelerates vocabulary acquisition.
-Similarly, Schachter's analysis shows that socioeconomically-advantaged mothers tend to produce significantly more responsive talk (directed to their children), and that children of advantaged mothers tend to produce more speech.
-Nonetheless, our model is capable of learning the meanings of words, even in the presence of a high degree of noise and referential uncertainty, which is congruent with the fact that all (normal) children eventually learn the vocabulary of their language (see Pan et al., 2005, who also find that some differences in maternal input mainly affect vocabulary growth at earlier stages of learning).
+Nonetheless, our model is capable of learning the meanings of words, even in the presence of a substantial degree of noise and referential uncertainty, which is congruent with the fact that all (normal) children eventually learn the vocabulary of their language.
+(Note that Pan et al., 2005 also find that some differences in maternal input mainly affect vocabulary growth at earlier stages of learning.)